History of Milwaukee: 1850 to 1899

+On January 31, 1865 the Academy of Music (then known as Music Hall) was inaugurated in Milwaukee with a performance of Felix Mendelssohns oratorio St. Paul.

 On May 5, 1886 the Bay View Massacre occurred, in which striking steelworkers who were marching toward a mill in the Bay View section of Milwaukee were intercepted by a squad of National Guardsmen who, under orders from the Wisconsin Governor, fired point blank into the strikers, killing seven.

 In March 1889, Milwaukee had four days of protest and one day of rioting against its Chinese laundrymen.
-Sparking this citywide disturbance were allegations of sexual misconduct between two Chinese and several underaged white females.
+Sparking this citywide disturbance were allegations of sexual misconduct between two Chinese men and several underaged white girls.
 The unease and tension in the wake of the riot was assuaged by the direct disciplining of the city's Chinese.

 The late 19th century saw the incorporation of Milwaukee's first suburbs.
 Bay View existed as an independent village from 1879 to 1886.
 In 1892, Whitefish Bay, South Milwaukee, and Wauwatosa incorporated.
 They were followed by Cudahy (1895), North Milwaukee (1897) and East Milwaukee, (later known as Shorewood), in 1900.
 The early 20th century saw the additions of West Allis (1902) and West Milwaukee (1906), which completed the first generation of so-called "inner-ring" suburbs.

 In general, suburbs along the north shore of Lake Michigan were residential and wealthier and suburbs along the south shore were industrial and working class.
 The western suburbs were mixed—North Milwaukee and West Allis being primarily industrial, and Wauwatosa being primarily residential.
 Wauwatosa was widely recognized as Milwaukee's first "bedroom suburb," though it developed its own set of social, economic, and religious institutions.

 In 1895, the Milwaukee City Hall was completed.
 Containing 15 stories and topping out at 393 feet, the City Hall was the tallest habitable building in the world upon its completion (a title it maintained until the Park Row Building was completed in New York City in 1899) and one of the tallest structures overall, behind such non-habitable buildings as the Eiffel Tower and the Washington Monument.
 It remained the tallest seat of government until 1901, when Philadelphia City Hall was completed.